Valhamyr/Inventory-system/README.md

 ## Deployment
 This project can be hosted on GitHub Pages.
 In your repository settings, enable **GitHub Pages** for the `main` branch (or the branch containing this code) and select the root directory.

+## Invoice Parsing with OpenAI

+A small Node.js backend is included to process PDF invoices using the OpenAI API.
+To run it locally:

+1. Install dependencies with `npm install`.
+2. Export your OpenAI API key as `OPENAI_API_KEY`.
+3. Start the server using `npm start`.
+4. Open `inventory.html` and use the **Import Items from Invoice** section to upload a PDF.

+The frontend will send the extracted text to `/api/parse-invoice` on `localhost:3000` where the server calls OpenAI and returns parsed items.